monicahq/monica/docs/installation/update.md

 You can update your Monica instance to the latest version by cloning the repository and pushing it to Heroku git.

-Clone the Monica repository to your local environment by git clone https://github.com/monicahq/monica, and add heroku git repository by heroku git:remote -a (heroku app name).
-Then, push to heroku by git push heroku master.
+1. Clone the Monica repository to your local environment by `git clone https://github.com/monicahq/monica.git`.
+1. Add your app's heroku git repository by `heroku git:remote -a (heroku app name)` (this of course requires the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+1. Push to heroku by `git push heroku master`.
 Heroku will build and update the repository, automatically.

 ## Importing vCards (CLI only)